 I've tried Epsom salt, lemon juice and vinegar.
 I don't have access to nigari though, which is the "original" tofu coagulant, so can't tell you anything about that, but my aim here (the idea) was to be able to make homemade tofu, WITHOUT having to buy anything extra, than what I already had in my kitchen on an everyday basis.

-I got the "worst" tofu using Epsom salt, maybe it's the fault within the salt itself, but I simply had to throw away the first batch I've made...
+I got the "worst" tofu result using Epsom salt, maybe it's the fault within the salt itself, but I simply had to throw away the first batch I've made...
 I tried again, using more Epsom salt, but wasn't entirely happy with the result, the tofu had weird consistency and there was this funny aftertaste.

 Lemon juice was next, worked quite well, but because lemon juice isn't that much acidic, the resulting tofu was very soft, crumbly and I was not able to cut it nicely, only crumble it into salad, make scramble etc. I also found that I needed quite a bit of the juice itself, to make the curds set!

 Third time lucky as they say, and it was for me too.
 Vinegar worked like a charm, curds appeared almost immediately and they turned into proper big ones, which firmed up creating firm tofu, easy to cut, with pleasant taste of soy, no aftertaste present! 👌

-I make my tofu using store bough soy milk, some might say it won't produce great tofu, others will say it's lazy, well I say - it's quicker, I have no waste, and if you buy good soy milk to start with, you'll get good tofu.
+I make my tofu using store bough, unsweetened soy milk.
+Some might say it won't produce great tofu, others will say it's lazy, well I say - it's quicker, I have no waste, and if you buy good soy milk to start with, you'll get good tofu at the end.
 Make sure you're using quite strong vinegar, of around 10%.
-Apple cider vinegar is usually around 5% and it didn't work well for me, so look for stronger ones!
+Apple cider vinegar is usually around 5% and it didn't work well for me, so ideally look for some stronger ones.